maumar2000/TypedNetwork/README.md

 # TypedNetwork

-**TypedNetwork** is a Swift networking library for building **strongly-typed, composable, and testable** HTTP requests, designed to integrate naturally into modern iOS apps.
+**TypedNetwork** is a Swift networking library for building **strongly-typed, composable, and testable** HTTP requests, designed to fit naturally into modern iOS apps and fully compatible with Swift Concurrency (Swift 6 ready).

 The goals are: